ayushjha20/Javascript_mini_projects/README.md

 1. Clone this repository.
 2. Open the `background_switcher.html` file in a web browser.

+4. Calculator
+Description
+The calculator project is a basic arithmetic calculator that performs addition, subtraction, multiplication, and division operations.
+It allows users to input numbers and operators and displays the result accordingly.

+### Technologies Used
+- HTML
+- CSS
+- JavaScript

+### How to Run
+1. Clone this repository.
+2. Open the calculator.html file in a web browser.

 ## About

 I created these projects as part of my journey to learn JavaScript.
 Each project helped me understand various concepts such as DOM manipulation, event handling, and basic JavaScript functionalities.
 Feel free to explore the code and provide any feedback or suggestions.